 Steely Dan’s Rikki Don’t Lose That Number showed the Rotel to be a little more “forward” balanced than the Marantz CD7300 or the Arcam CD62T.
 The sound was never harsh or “in your face”, just balanced a little more forward than the other CD players under test.

-One of my favourite hi-fi test pieces has the advantage of also buying an album of fantastic jazz trio music: Revelations by Cyrus Chestnut.
+One of my favourite hi-fi test pieces has the advantage of also being an album of fantastic jazz trio music: Revelations by Cyrus Chestnut.
 The album really showed off the strengths of the Rotel 1070.
 The dynamics were superb, both large scale and small scale (or microdynamics).
 The bass was always very solid and powerful and pitched very well.

 Seventies R&B singer Bill Withers has been on high rotation here recently with his compilation CD Lean On Me.
 On this CD the Rotel showed a pacey and exciting sound, with an emphasis on the R&B rhythms.
 Again, the sound was slightly forward compared to the other players, but never harsh.